-Dram shop law varies from state to state in the U.S., with 43 states having adopted some form of them and allowing some degree of liability against drinking establishments who allow visibly intoxicated patrons to drive away.
-However, this is practically the only aspect of dram laws that is fairly uniform throughout the nation.
+Dram shop laws vary from state to state, with 43 states having adopted some form of them and allowing a degree of liability against drinking establishments that allow visibly intoxicated patrons to drive away drunk.

-The individual states have adopted some wide-ranging views on how best to handle the problem of drunk driving accidents, with some allowing a high degree of bar owner liability and some allowing none.
+Individual states have adopted wide-ranging views on how to handle the problem of drunk driving accidents, with some allowing for more punishment than others.

-The idea that a bar owner should be held liable for any damage caused by an individual’s personal choice to consume too much alcohol almost seems unjust, but there are reasons why some states consider it a violation of the law.
-For one thing, any individual who is obviously drunk and whose actions demonstrate clear loss of control should not be served more alcohol, according to some state legislatures.
+The idea that a bar owner should be held liable for damage caused by another individual’s personal choices almost seems unjust.
+However, there are reasons why some states consider it a violation of the law.
+For one thing, any person who is visibly intoxicated and whose actions demonstrate a loss of self-control should not be served more alcohol – at least, according to some legislatures.

-There are thirty states which consider alcohol-serving establishments to be liable for any injuries or fatalities caused by an individual who was served or sold alcohol at that establishment, and became intoxicated as a result.
-Most of these states limit liability to cases where the individual being served was a minor, or who was clearly intoxicated and still received service.
-Some states only permit liability in cases where the person served was underage, while other states consider establishments entirely exempt from liability and shift all responsibility onto the individual.
+Liability is usually limited to cases in which the individual being served was a minor, or who was visibly drunk but still received service.
+Some states only permit liability in cases where the person served was underage, while others consider establishments entirely exempt from liability and shift responsibility onto the negligent individual.